joinpursuit/AC_4_Web/bridge/lessons/10_functions_iii.md

 setInterval(sayHello, 1000)
 ```

-Or with an anoymous function:
+Or with an anonymous function:

 ```js
 setInterval(function(){